Ballona Lagoon: Restoration

 The restoration has been described as “wildly successful, providing rich native habitat and regulated access for people, where degraded land once dominated.”

 Ecology

 Common native plants of the Lagoon include coastal buckwheat, beach-sand verbena, pickleweed, big saltbush, California brittlebush, and lemonade berry.
-Common wildlife includes snowy egrets, great blue herons, cormorants, kingfishers, mergansers, coots, horn snails, fiddler crabs, hermit crabs, California mussels, three colors of sea anemones, chitons, limpets, volcano barnacles, innkeeper worms, and sea hares.
+Common wildlife includes snowy egrets, great blue herons, cormorants, kingfishers, mergansers, coots, fiddler crabs, hermit crabs, California mussels, three colors of sea anemones, chitons, limpets, volcano barnacles, innkeeper worms, and sea hares.
 A fenced-off lot on the adjacent beach is a protected nesting site for the California least tern, which also make appearances in the lagoon.
 Fish present in the lagoon include goby, halibut and topsmelt silverside.

 Recreation

 The Lagoon is accessible via the 1.8 mile Ballona Lagoon Marine Preserve Trail, said to be "fragrant with coastal sage and jasmine, and if you run south, you can turn right at the base of the lagoon and run out onto the jetty that is the northern bank of the Marina del Rey channel."